 Query Monitor is available by default on all VIP production and development sites.
 You can add the

-wpcom_vip_qm_enable directly in your query-monitor.php file.
+wpcom_vip_qm_enable found in the query-monitor.php file.

 Either method is fine to use, but avoid disabling access for VIP Support.
 For example, if you filtered